Roman Cyprus: Major basilicas and churches

-The basilica of Kourion was built over the remains of the buildings destroyed in the earthquake of A.D.
-365. Although its proportions were a little longer than other examples, the basilica was internally similar in architecture to other 5th-century churches and basilicas.
+The basilica of Kourion was built over the remains of the buildings destroyed in the earthquake of 365 AD.
+Although its proportions were a little longer than other examples, the basilica was internally similar in architecture to other 5th-century churches and basilicas.
 The ruined buildings provided all the limestone, granite, and marble needed to build the new church.
 Remains of a mosaic between the windows in the sanctuary have been found among the ruins.
 A well-preserved mosaic belonging to one of the previous buildings has been found beneath the floor of the diakonikon.
 A total of forty inscriptions have been found in and around the basilica, although most remain only in fragments and were only preserved by the reuse of materials after the basilica was abandoned.
-The earliest inscription dates from the 3rd century BCE, during the reign of Ptolemy II Philadelphos.
-The inscriptions dating to the Roman Period on Cyprus include one honoring the proconsul Julianus, and another which mentions the gymnasium of Kourion.
+The earliest inscription dates from the 3rd century BC, during the reign of Ptolemy II Philadelphos.
+The inscriptions dating to the Roman period on Cyprus include one honoring the proconsul Julianus, and another which mentions the gymnasium of Kourion.
 The basilica was destroyed by an earthquake in the 7th century.
 Remains suggest that the building was not immediately abandoned, but was still used until the 8th century.

 The Late Roman site of Maroni Petrera is located along the south coast of Cyprus in the Maroni Valley near the modern village of Maroni.
-The remains of a church have been uncovered at this site as part of the Maroni Valley Archaeological Survey Project (MVASP) founded in 1990.
+The remains of a church have been uncovered at this site as part of the Maroni Valley Archaeological Survey Project founded in 1990.
 The Petrera church was the religious center for the Maroni valley, yet archaeological evidence of a complex of rooms and courtyards separate from the church indicate that the site was also associated with storage and agricultural production.
 Recovered remains indicate that the decoration of the church was relatively plain; there is almost no evidence of mosaics, wall-paintings, or the use of marble.
 Otherwise, the Petrera church was architecturally similar to contemporary Christian buildings in Cyprus and the Eastern Mediterranean.